Justin Knox

 Justin H. Knox (born January 13, 1989) is an American professional basketball player for Ulsan Hyundai Mobis Phoebus of the Korean Basketball League (KBL).
 He played for the men's basketball teams at the University of Alabama and University of North Carolina.
 Knox, at 6 ft 9 in, plays the position of power forward.
-He has a wife Rachel Knox, son, Carter, and, a daughter, Aleaha.

 Early life

-Knox was born in Tuscaloosa, Alabama, where he attended Central High School of Tuscaloosa; parents are Eric Shelton and Vanessa Knox.
+Knox was born in Tuscaloosa, Alabama.

 High school career

 Knox started all four years at Central high school.
 His best was his senior year, when he won the 2007 Gatorade Player of the Year award.
 Knox was also granted the award for the 4A High School Class Player of The Year.
 He finished his senior year with an average of 16 points per game, 15 rebounds, 4.2 assists, and three blocks per game.
 Knox also held four triple doubles, and two 20 rebound-games as a senior.
 Knox was then asked by the Alabama/Mississippi All-Star Game committee to play in the Alabama/Mississippi All-Star Game, which he went on to score 22 points and get 7 rebounds in.
 Knox was also a member of the National Honors Society (NHS) club at his school, and was a Salutatorian of Central.
 Knox at the tail-end of his senior year signed with the Alabama Crimson Tide Men's Basketball Team.